Identifying the Desired Word Suggestion in Simultaneous Audio

-Adding the slight delay before starting to play each subsequent voice produced much more favorable results than the spatial and pitch distance alone, especially for greater numbers of voices.
+Adding a slight delay before starting to play each subsequent voice produced much more favorable results than the spatial and pitch distance alone, especially for a greater number of voices.
 While it is difficult to directly compare the \textsc{DelayShort} and \textsc{DelayLong} conditions to the \textsc{60Degree} condition from Study 1 given the different participant pools, the mean accuracies were much higher: 60.2\% and 76.0\% with four voices in \textsc{DelayShort} and \textsc{DelayLong}, respectively, compared to 42.7\% in \textsc{60Degree} from Study 1.

 Most importantly, as noted in \cref{study-2-results-sec}, \textsc{DelayLong} with two or three voices did not have a statistically significant difference in accuracy from \textsc{Sequential} with two voices.
 This shows that we were able to provide two suggestions 24\% faster (0.87\,s versus 1.15\,s) or an additional suggested word in approximately the same amount of time (1.16\,s versus 1.15\,s) without significantly decreasing detection accuracy.
 Further, \textsc{DelayShort} with two voices had a similar accuracy of 84\% compared to \textsc{Sequential} with two voices of 86\%.
 Using a short delay and simultaneous audio was 32\% faster (0.78\,s versus 1.15\,s) than sequential playback.